Independent Proximal Policy Optimization (IPPO)¶

 name (str) – The name of the evaluation network.

-- save_checkpoint(path: str) None ¶
+- save_checkpoint(path: str) None¶

-Saves a checkpoint of agent properties and network weights to path.
+Save a checkpoint of agent properties and network weights to path.

 - Parameters: